Jump to recipe →

 Banana Waffles

-The amazing flavor of banana is baked right into every bite of these easy banana waffles!
-You'll love how easy they are to make, too.
+The amazing flavor of banana is baked right into every bite of these easy banana waffles recipe.
+These waffles are tender, hearty, and naturally sweet.
+They're sure to become a family favorite!

 5 from 1 vote